idGeorge/public-transport-tickets/README.md

-# Public Transport Ticket Emulator 🚎
+# Unlimited tickets for public transport 🚎

-This *Progressive Web Application* was created to test the security of the ticketing system. \
+This *Progressive Web Application* was created to test the security of the ticketing system in my city. \
-It emulates public transport tickets from **Privat24** mobile app.
+It emulates purchased tickets in **`Privat24`** mobile app.

 > Please, don't use it for illegal purpose!